 Nice break at a remote beach has produced some sketches of early 20thC Edwardian (mostly) buildings in the Cuba Quarter of downtown Wellington, New Zealand, plus 6 in other parts of the City.

-– Then gradual decline to the 60s and the end of the trams:
+– Gradual decline and under-maintenance to the 60s and the end of the trams:

-– To slow renewal and gentrification nowdays – alternative retail, apartments and a healthy cafe/entertainment scene.
+– Ongoing renewal, alternative retail and gentrification nowdays – many more apartments and a healthy cafe/entertainment scene.

-All in different fashions.
-It’s hard to envisage another decline now, but then again they likely thought that in the 1900s.
+All dressed in fashions of the day with values held in check by perceived earthquake risks.
+It’s hard to envisage another decline from here, but then again they likely thought that in the 1900s.

-No buildings higher than 4 levels.
-Remarkable that several classic NZ colonial 2 level wooden bungalows have survived all the redevelopment.
+Few buildings higher than 4 levels.
+Remarkable that several classic NZ colonial 2 level wooden bungalows have survived all that redevelopment.

 Inks, charcoal, pencils on A4 paper